jameslmartin/jameslmart.in/source/content/tech/pelican.md

 The templates that the `simple` theme give you are a good place to start.
 You can then modify `site.css` to add styling to the classes and elements you create or change in the templates.
 As a heads up, the vanilla themes ship with lots of template HTML files.
 Decoding them may take a little bit of time, I'm a novice to Jinja templating so it took a fair bit of stepping through the files to get a feel for how things get generated.
 Hierarchically, `base.html` is the starting point for all your generated HTML pages.
 The header and footer of every page is defined here.
 Your menu, if you have one, is also located here.
 I found that these were the main components I had to work with. `article.html` will have the template of most of your posts.
 Articles are separate from pages.
 Pages do not have a by-line.
 "About" pages are an example.

 Another quirk of Pelican I discovered while modifying my theme is that code blocks, like the ones used above, are rendered into divs that do not play nicely with flex boxes.
+If you notice this page isn't as slick looking on mobile, it's likely because of how code blocks are rendered by Pelican.
+I'm considering digging deeper into this and submitting a PR.